-You are required to finish assignments and assessments online.
-In addition, there will be important lecture and lab materials online.
-It is YOUR RESPONSIBILITY to come review the lecture and lab content when assigned.
+Textbook: There is no required textbook to purchase.
+We will follow lecture slides for information about the topics.
+I will provide you with free OpenStax textbooks to learn and read more about the topics.
+In addition, there will be important lectures and lab materials online on canvas.
+It is YOUR RESPONSIBILITY to review the lecture and lab content when assigned.